aclozanohuang/mtLMMreg/README.md

  - `regmtlmm/mtlmmlasso.py` implements the mtLMM-L1 estimator which imposes variable selection on the fixed effect parameter matrix
  - `regmtlmm/mtlmmclust.py` implements the mtLMM-clust estimator which imposes variable selection and trait-wise clustering on the fixed effect parameter matrix.

-Note: mtLMMreg builds on the package liMMBo  (https://github.com/HannahVMeyer/limmbo/) whose code is included in the present repository with a minor modification.
+Note: mtLMMreg makes use of the package liMMBo  (https://github.com/HannahVMeyer/limmbo/) whose code is included in the present repository with a minor modification.
 See folder `limmbo LICENSE and NOTICE` for details.

 ## Install